Comic Book: Ultimate Spider-Man

 - There's a strong resemblance in Miles' first Spider suit and the look of the costume from The Amazing Spider-Man (other than the loose-fitting gloves and boots).
 His official costume resembles a reworked version of Alex Ross' unused design from the first Spider-Man movie (which itself was later brought into continuity in Superior Spider-Man).

-- Gwen Stacy calling Captain America a jerk for forbidding Miles from being Spider-Man is an homage to a moment in the 616 verse where Kitty Pryde said the same thing about Professor Xavier for kicking her out of the X-Men and putting her on the New Mutants, right at the start of Uncanny X-Men #168 (1983).
+- Gwen Stacy calling Captain America a jerk for forbidding Miles from trying to be Spider-Man is an homage to a moment in the 616 verse where Kitty Pryde said the same thing about Professor Xavier for kicking her out of the X-Men and putting her on the New Mutants, right at the start of Uncanny X-Men #168 (1983).
 Even their poses are the same.

 - Super Team: After his 10-Minute Retirement, Jessica enlists Miles to team up against Roxxon.
 After a series of events, they grab three more super powered teens who also have a vendetta against the corporation.